 Yoga in State College

 Learn and practice all of the Pranayamas listed above and share the benefits to those in need.

-For personal training contact ~ Yoga in State College either online or by phone at 610-780-9821.
-Doug or Gretchen will be happy to assist in your training.
-We recomend a minimum of 60 hours supervised pracrtice.
+For personal training contact ~ Doug Hayward either by email at dwhnano@gmail.com or by phone at 610-780-9821.
+We recommend a minimum of 60 hours supervised practice.

+Yoga in State College